getGoodUsername/DotFilesConfig/bashrc_modules/README.md

 # Why Modules?
 >
-> I get the ability to pick and choose what you want to have in your personal startup script!
+> I get the ability to pick and choose what I want to have in your personal startup script!
 Not every computer I have is going to have `zoxide` installed, or any other fancy tool!

 ## General Organization